green-coding-solutions/documentation/content/en/docs/measuring/interacting-with-applications.md

 In a more complex form it is some kind of representation of a *standard usage scenario* that the application will experience in production.

-We will here guide you through one simple example with only one container that executes a terminal command and one more complex example with an orchestration of three containers, where we simulate a user that accesses a web application.
+Here we will guide you through one simple example with only one container that executes a terminal command.
+Then we will show you one more complex example with an orchestration of three containers, where we simulate a user that accesses a web application.

 The result will be a `usage_scenario.yml` file. ([Specification →]({{< relref "usage-scenario" >}}))